dwyl/learn-travis/README.md

 ### Watch it Fail

-Comit all the files you just created and push them to github.
+Commit all the files you just created and push them to github.
 Travis will automatically scan your repository and pickup the **.travis.yml** file which informs travis this is a **node.js** project/app next travis will look for a **package.json** file and scan for a